 The following arguments represent a general criticism of various ideas asserting a creation of money out of nothing.
 Those who don’t know the work of professor Huber which the present article is meant to refute (Monetäre Modernisierung, 2016 Metropolis) need not be afraid.
 The following text may be read and fully understood without such knowledge.
 I will systematically contrast the view of orthodox money theory with the view proposed by the adherents of money ex nihilo (prefixed “N”).
 For further reading I recommend “Creating Money out of Nothing: The History of an Idea” by Mike King – an excellent survey which, apart from providing a very useful historical summery, contains logical arguments supplementing those the reader will find in the following analysis.*1*

 I have already dealt with money creation ex nihilo with regard to Central Banks.
 Now I want to consider the same problem in view of commercial banks.
-Money creation out of nothing – fact or illusion? weiterlesen
+Continue reading Money creation out of nothing – fact or illusion?

 Irving Fisher’s 100% Money – are banks criminal institutions?